rockdaboot/wget2/docs/wget2_manual.md

   In the past, this option was the best bet for downloading a single page and its requisites, using a command-line
   like:

-      wget --ignore-tags=a,area -H -k -K -r http://<site>/<document>
+      wget2 --ignore-tags=a,area -H -k -K -r http://<site>/<document>

   However, the author of this option came across a page with tags like "<LINK REL="home" HREF="/">" and came to the realization that specifying tags to ignore was not enough.
-One can't just tell Wget to ignore "<LINK>", because then stylesheets will not be downloaded.
+One can't just tell Wget2 to ignore "<LINK>", because then stylesheets will not be downloaded.
 Now the best bet for downloading a single page and its requisites is the dedicated --page-requisites option.